IE-bank-team/ie-bank-infrastructure/modules/web/hosting-environment/README.md

 ### Parameter: `dedicatedHostCount`

 The Dedicated Host Count.
-If `zunoRedundant` is false, and you want physical hardware isolation enabled, set to 2.
+If `zoneRedundant` is false, and you want physical hardware isolation enabled, set to 2.
 Otherwise 0.
 Cannot be used when kind is set to ASEv2.

 - Required: No
 - Type: int